bhallstein/Diatom/readme.md

 template <class F>
 void each(F f)
-	// for a table Diatom, calls f(std::string name, Diatom entry) for each child
+	// for a table Diatom, calls f(std::string name, Diatom entry)
+	// for each child

 template <class F>
 void recurse(F f)
-	// for a table Diatom, recurses through the table while calling
+	// for a table Diatom, recursively traverse descendants calling
-	// f(std::string name, Diatom entry)
+	// f(std::string name, Diatom entry) on each
 ```